Dueñas, Iloilo: History

-On March 8, 1820, with the support of 31 cabezas de barangay of the principalía of the visita of Dingle [formerly Baong], and the parish priest of Laglag, Fray Juan Raile, a petition for the re-elevation of Dingle into a pueblo was submitted to Miguel Calderón, alcalde mayor (equivalent to the present-day provincial governor) of Iloilo, through the leadership of the Dingleño teniente mayor (municipal vice-mayor) of Laglag, Don Juan Marcelino Dayot (Dingle gobernadorcillo, 1829–1835).
+On March 8, 1820, with the support of 31 cabezas de barangay of the principalía of the visita of Dingle (formerly Baong), and the parish priest of Laglag, Fray Juan Raile, a petition for the re-elevation of Dingle into a pueblo was submitted to Miguel Calderón, alcalde mayor (equivalent to the present-day provincial governor) of Iloilo, through the leadership of the Dingleño teniente mayor (municipal vice-mayor) of Laglag, Don Juan Marcelino Dayot (Dingle gobernadorcillo, 1829–1835).
 On April 28, 1823, Dingle was thus re-elevated into a pueblo and separated itself from Laglag after almost two centuries of being under one pueblo.

 In 1845, Laglag was moved around four kilometers eastward and was given the name Dueñas in memory of the birthplace (Dueñas, Palencia, Spain) of Fr.
 Florencio Martin, who authored the transfer.
-Saint Jerome, Doctor of the Church, is the Patron Saint of Dueñas.
+Saint Jerome, Doctor of the Church, is the patron saint of the town.

-The word “Dueñas” or “Dueña” is derived from a Latin word domna or domina, which means landlady or madam who has dominion over a certain house or estate.
+The word "Dueñas" or "Dueña" is derived from a Latin word domna or domina, which means landlady or madam who has dominion over a certain house or estate.